-UoPeople allows students to be inactive for up to five (5) consecutive terms but not inactive for more than three (3) terms in a given academic year (September to August).
+UoPeople allows students to be inactive for up to five (5) consecutive terms but not inactive for more five (5) terms.
 Under special circumstances such as military service, a student's inactivity may be extended for a maximum of five years.
 Please note that in order to approve such a request, supporting documents must be sent.